atlas-brown/web/content/contact.md

 +++

 ## Research with us
 Research is fun — especially when it's collaborative.
-If you are a _current Brown student_ of any level (e.g., undergraduate, masters, Ph.D.) please fill out this [form](https://forms.gle/2gohfbYGqh4bo9fq6)  and consult the [ATLAS onboarding & resources](https://docs.google.com/document/d/1UXZKiQCRw1z4qKsVObGKYvxPvNs5gVlJNQpGbXRLvJ4/edit#heading=h.g2ngyg5a33sa) document (Brown-internal document).
-If you're interested in a 6–12 month research visit, please fill out this [form](https://forms.gle/y3ueftpS7MkmR3fm7).

-If you're looking to join Brown for an _undergraduate or M.Sc. degree_, do not email the group — we do not have a say in the application process.
-If you're looking to _join Brown for a Ph.D._, apply directly to the CS department's [Ph.D. program](https://cs.brown.edu/degrees/doctoral/), mentioning Prof. Vasilakis in the set of the faculty members you are interested in working with; this ensures we will receive and look at your application.
-For postdoctoral roles, please email Prof. Vasilakis directly with your CV, two representative papers, and a short description of your background and interests.
+Joining the group depends on your status and goal:

+* _Current Brown students_, students interested in a _research visit_, or students intersted in remote collaborations: [fill out this form](https://forms.gle/1ZoC1KeAgHQGh4ij8).
+* Prospective _undergraduate or M.Sc. students_: do not email the group — we are not involved in the admissions process.
+* Prospective _Ph.D. students_: apply directly to the CS department's [Ph.D. program](https://cs.brown.edu/degrees/doctoral/), mentioning Prof. Vasilakis.
+* Prospective _postdocs_: email Prof. Vasilakis with your CV, two representative papers, and a description of your background and interests.

 ---